pretix/pretix-docs/docs/guides/products/index.md

 Add-on products are products that are only offered as add-ons to normal products.
 Cross-selling products are products that are only offered in the cross-selling step as a customer is purchasing other products.
 Finally, products in the "normal + cross-selling" category are both offered as standalone products and in the cross-selling step.
-The "Cross-selling condition" setting below determines how products in cross-selling and normal + cross-selling categories are offered in your shop.
+The "Cross-selling condition" setting below determines how products in the "cross-selling" and "normal + cross-selling" categories are offered in your shop.

 Click the :btn:Save: button at the bottom of the page.
 This takes you back to the product categories page, which now also lists the newly created category.

-You can also edit an already existing category and change its name, description and type by clicking its name or the :btn-icon:fa3-edit:: edit button next to it in the list.
+You can also edit an already existing category and change its name, description, and type, by clicking its name or the :btn-icon:fa3-edit:: edit button next to it in the list.

 ### Creating and editing products